The terms “underserved” and “health disparities” are often used in reference to sickle cell disease (SCD). But what do they actually mean?

 Our Health Economics and Outcomes Research (HEOR) team set out to evaluate — and hopefully quantify — health inequities that people living with SCD face as they navigate the health care system and manage their disease.
 This is the first time researchers have put numbers to these lived experiences for those in the SCD community.

-The painful vaso-occlusive crises (VOCs) that are a hallmark of SCD often require multidisciplinary management across health care providers and medication to relieve pain.
-Overall lack of understanding of SCD from health care providers may put this community at greater risk of exposure to provider bias and systemic discrimination.
+The painful vaso-occlusive crises (VOCs) that are a hallmark of SCD often require multidisciplinary management across health care providers (HCPs) and medication to relieve pain.
+Overall lack of understanding of SCD from HCPs may put this community at greater risk of exposure to provider bias and systemic discrimination.

 The reported outcomes support a clear picture: People living with SCD and pain crises often experience concerns about health equity.